Information for Authors

 Please note that while autors retain their copyright and publishing rights, the material published in the journal is CC BY NC ND-licensed.
 For further details see: http://creativecommons.org/licenses/by-nc-nd/4.0/

-The following agreement must be completed, signed and returned to the editors before a paper can be accepted for publication.
+The publication agreement must be completed, signed and returned to the editors before a paper can be accepted for publication.